Guide to Dubrovnik, the Lustrous Pearl of Dalmatia. It was the grand finale of my bus road trip along the Adriatic coast.

 However, the harbor as well as the bus terminal are in the Gruž neighborhood all the way west.
-From there, I’d walked to my accommodation which was about 20 minutes but slightly uphill and completely idiotic: If you are too cheap for a cab, which I am most of the time, you can just hop on bus # 5.
+From there, I walked to my accommodation which was about 20 minutes but slightly uphill and completely idiotic: If you are too cheap for a cab, which I am most of the time, you can just hop on bus # 5.

 Anyway, all the city buses got to the Brsalje square right in front of the main gate of the historic center.

 Because of the mountains surrounding Dubrovnik, there is no train service, but, of course, there is an airport about 20 km / 12.5 miles east of the city.
 A shuttle bus shuttles you for 40 HRK, stopping at the old port and the harbor of Gruž.
 Their service is in sync with the incoming and outgoing flights – and they have an excellent website you might want to check.
 You can purchase your ticket online or at their booth close to the cable car station – but don’t expect more info than you find here from the young lady sitting there.
-Like I said, check their site, it’s very clear and informative.
+As I said, check their site, it’s very clear and informative.

 Getting around is very easy since there are maps at every bus stop showing exactly where which bus is going – in different bright colors so even a total moron shouldn’t get lost.I took it just for a joy ride and to see also some newer stones after having spent two days at the old structures of the historic town.
 Well, don’t expect much, it’s not really worth it.